Maritime history of Europe: The European Age of Exploration (1400–1600)

 The year 1571 saw the last great battle between galleys, when more than 400 Turkish and Christian vessels engaged each other on the Gulf of Patras.
 The Battle of Lepanto as it was called, saw some 38,000 men perish.
 Miguel de Cervantes, author of Don Quixote, was wounded during the battle.

 In April 1587, Sir Francis Drake burned 37 Spanish ships in the harbor at Cádiz, in southern Spain.

 The publication of Jan Huygen van Linschoten's book Voyages provided a significant turning point in Europe's maritime history.
 Before the publication of this book, knowledge of the sea route to the Far East had been well guarded by the Portuguese for over a century.
 Voyages was published in several languages, including English and German (published in 1598), Latin (1599), and French (1610).
 Widely read by Europeans, the original Dutch edition and the French translation had second editions published.

-Once knowledge of the sea route became available to all Europeans, more ships headed to East Asia.
+Once knowledge of the sea route was known to Europeans of other nations, more ships headed to East Asia.
 A Dutch fleet embarked on a voyage to India using Linschoten's charts in 1595.
 (The Dutch version of his book was published in 1596, but his sea charts had been published the previous year).
 The publication of the nautical maps enabled the Dutch and British East India companies to break the trade monopoly Portugal held with the East Indies.
-Protestant Europe was ushered into the age of discovery in large part thanks to his work.
+Protestant Europe was ushered into the age of exploration in large part thanks to his work.